m9a/scheduler/README.md

 ### How a request flows

 1. Client sends a `SubmitJobRequest` over gRPC
-2. `ClientHandler` receives the proto message
+2. `UserClientHandler` receives the proto message
 3. `ProtoMapper.toDomain()` converts the proto request into domain objects (`Job`, `Task`)
 4. `JobManager.submit()` creates a `JobExecution` with `TaskExecution` entries and queues it
 5. `ProtoMapper.toProto()` converts the `JobExecution` back to a proto `Job` message for the response